-In this lesson, Yaroslav O. Halchenko describes how DataLad allows you to track and mange both your data and analysis code, thereby facilitating reliable, reproducible, and shareable research.
+This lesson describes how DataLad allows you to track and mange both your data and analysis code, thereby facilitating reliable, reproducible, and shareable research.

-Overview of the CaImAn package, and demonstration of usage with NWB
+This lesson provides an overview of the CaImAn package, as well as a demonstration of usage with NWB.

-Overview of the SpikeInterface package, including demonstration of data loading, preprocessing, spike sorting, and comparison of spike sorters
+This lesson gives an overview of the SpikeInterface package, including demonstration of data loading, preprocessing, spike sorting, and comparison of spike sorters.

 In this lesson, users will learn about the NWBWidgets package, including coverage of different data types, and information for building custom widgets within this framework.

 This lecture gives an overview of how to prepare and preprocess neuroimaging (EEG/MEG) data for use in TVB.